kelseyyoung/FRLGIronmonMap/README.md

 ## Developers

-1. Clone the repo with `git pull --recurse-submodules`
+1. Clone the repo

-- This repo uses the [IronmonMapUtils](https://github.com/kelseyyoung/IronmonMapUtils) repo as a submodule
+2. Update the IronmonMapUtils submodule

+- First time initialization: `git submodule update --init --recursive`
+- Futher updates: `git pull --recurse-submodules`
+- See the README in the [IronmonMapUtils repo](https://github.com/kelseyyoung/IronmonMapUtils) for more info

-2. Run `yarn` to install dependencies
+3. Run `yarn` to install dependencies
-3. Run `yarn start` to start a local dev server
+4. Run `yarn start` to start a local dev server

 ## Found an issue?
 Want to suggest a feature?